For Parents

 College costs continue to rise at schools across the nation.
 The one saving grace, of course, is that financial aid budgets have also grown (albeit not necessarily at the same rates!).
 There is certainly competition for these funds, and you may wonder whether you will even qualify.
 The only way to find out is to apply for aid.

 In the simplest terms, financial aid comes in two basic forms: need-based aid and non-need (or merit) based aid.
 The former depends on your family’s ability to pay, the latter is more frequently tied to academic, athletic, or artistic achievement.
 Need-based financial aid is determined by a federal methodology developed and approved by the United States government.
 The FAFSA (Free Application for Federal Student Aid)* is the form utilized to determine the amount your family can contribute to the cost of college by considering assets, income, and other characteristics.
-This amount is known as the Expected Family Contribution (EFC) and does not vary, regardless of the costs of different colleges.
-Many private colleges and universities also require families to submit the CSS Profile, a more detailed form that can result in a different EFC.
+This is translated to a value, the SAI (Student Aid Index) which is indicator to colleges of financial ability.
+Many private colleges and universities also require families to submit the CSS Profile, a more detailed form that can result in a different family expectation.

 Some colleges will commit to meeting a family’s need for all four years, whether that need increases (another student enters college) or decreases (family wins the lottery).
 Others will meet as much need as possible, and oblige families to fill in the rest through other sources.
 The financial aid offered to a family may come from the federal government, a school’s endowment, or other sources, but it will be offered to the family in the form of a “package.”
 This package is likely to include three major components: grants, work study, and loans.
 Grants may be federal or institutional, but are essentially “free money”; you are not expected to pay them back.
 College work study or some form of campus employment is frequently offered as well, as students should contribute to the cost of their education.
 Finally, loans may be offered to the student and the parents.